Water Purification and Treatment Technologies

 The drinking water treatment technologies used in the majority of systems include one or more of the following methods or media types:

 • Bone Char – The best material for removing fluoride.
 Bone Char also removes chlorine, heavy metals and radioactive isotopes.
-For this reason, it is placed after a chlorine adsorption filter in all OPUS systems, to ensure maximum efficiency for adsorbing fluoride.
+For this reason, it is placed after a chlorine adsorption filter in all the OPUS systems that use such filters, to ensure maximum efficiency for adsorbing fluoride.

 Filtration: A Definition